loader image

 The two examples above might look exaggerated, especially the screen grab from Bridge of Spies.
 The thing is, when we watch a film, we don’t pay attention to these details, as our brain has to keep up with a lot of things happening at the same time (acting, direction, light, music, etc).

-When I watched Bridge of Spies the second time, I wanted to pay attention to some details as it was kind of a more analytical watching.
-Even though I knew about the lens distortion and how the brain compensates for it, there are scenes from the movie which literally tricked my perception.
+When I watched Bridge of Spies the second time, I wanted to pay attention to some details as it was kind of more analytical watching.
+Even though I knew about lens distortion and how the brain compensates for it, there were scenes from the movie that literally tricked my perception.
 When I was pausing on a frame, the distortion was there, clearly noticeable.
 When I was playing back the scene, the distortion was gone.
-That’s part of what can be achieved with a good camera blocking.
+That’s part of what can be achieved with good camera blocking.